wanghaisheng/responsive-landing-page-starter/content/blog/en/create-websocket-server-java-api-dr.md

 ### Start the Application

 Your WebSocket server is now complete.
 Start your application using the `gradle appRun` command inside of the application's directory.
-Leave the terminal window open and open.
+Leave the terminal window open.

 You can access your application by opening [http://localhost:8080](http://localhost:8080) URL in the browser.You will be greeted with the following page: